Frequently Asked Questions - Tax

 - Excess computer time sold to an outside company

-- Parking revenues generated from general public attendance at a non-university sponsored even
+- Parking revenues generated from general public attendance at a non-university sponsored event

 In addition to the activity itself, consideration must be given to where the activity is conducted.
-If any portion of a property, whose construction was financed with tax-exempt bonds, is used to conduct unrelated business activities, the bond financing could lose its tax exempt status.
-The percentage of unrelated activity taking place on the property must be monitored to insure the overall use of the facility by exempt activities is sufficient to prevent challenges to the tax-exempt status of the property’s financing.
+If any portion of a property, whose construction was financed with tax-exempt bonds, is used to conduct unrelated business activities, the bond financing could lose its tax-exempt status.
+The percentage of unrelated activity taking place on the property must be monitored to ensure the overall use of the facility by exempt activities is sufficient to prevent challenges to the tax-exempt status of the property’s financing.

 3. What types of activities are generally EXCLUDED from UBIT?